0xtimmy/web-diffusion/README.md

 ---

-## Lampshading
+## Support
 - WebGPU is not yet standard across all browsers.
 This was tested in Google Chrome and Brave
-- A GPU is required.
-This was tested on AMD graphics but should work on NVIDIA as well
+- This was tested on AMD graphics but should work on NVIDIA as well.
+If you do not have a GPU things will break
-- I spent my time coding and not training so the model itself is a little mid

 ## Get Started